 Sleep Apnea Nightmares

-Now imagine the dreaming mind, the translator of all input received including messages from the body, responding after a person hasn’t breathed for, oh, let’s say 30 seconds.
-Snoring has already caused airflow to decline for, oh, ten minutes or so.
+Now imagine the dreaming mind, the translator of all input received including messages from the body, responding after a person hasn’t breathed for, oh, 30 seconds.
+Snoring has already caused airflow to decline for ten minutes or so.
 Now CO2 is building up rapidly in your bloodstream.
 Soon it will be at poisoning level.
 You might even be turning blue.
 Can you imagine how the ensuing extreme panic signals from the body would translate into dream imagery?

 It’s the most horrifying nightmare imaginable, which is how it’s been described to me by the few apnea patients I’ve worked with as a dream interpreter who remember what they were dreaming just before jolting awake.
 People want to forget those memories because they can be horrifying.

 You could experience apnea-induced nightmares and not know the cause.
-You jolt awake to breathe and don’t know breathing has been obstructed up till that point unless someone says so who witnesses it, or you recognize the symptoms: elevated heart and breathing rate, headache, pain, and gasping and choking.
+You jolt awake to breathe, and unless you recognize the symptoms of elevated heart and breathing rate, headache, pain, gasping and choking, you are not likely to know breathing has been obstructed up till that point.
 Sleep-apnea nightmares fly under the radar this way and could be an under-recognized source of chronic nightmares.

 [Specialists who diagnose sleep-related breathing issues would be wise to ask about a patient’s dreams.
 To my knowledge, it’s not a common practice in sleep medicine.]